NakshatraSirohi/PEACE/README copy.md

    - Execute the script and provide inputs when prompted:
      - Path to the input video.
-     - Path to output directory.
+     - Start and end times (in seconds) for screenshotting.

 3. **Outputs**:

    - `screenshots`: Folder containing extracted and cropped frames.
    - `grouping.txt`: File listing grouped kill timestamps.
    - `clips`: Folder containing video clips around kill events.
-   - All of the above will be created in the base (output) directory.
+   - All of the above will be created in the same directory as the script itself.

 4. **Example Workflow**:
    - Input video: `gameplay.mp4`.